Dhanush-Raj1/Product-Search-Agent-Project/README.md

 # Product Search Agent 🚀

 ## 📌 Overview
-The **Product Search Agent Web App** is an AI-powered web application that allows users to search for product details, including price comparisons, from multiple online sources.
-It leverages advanced retrieval methods and Large Language Models (LLMs) to fetch, analyze, and present product information in a structured manner.
+The **Product Search Agent** is an AI-powered web application that allows users to search for product details, including price comparisons, from multiple online sources.
+It leverages advanced retrieval methods and Large Language Models (LLMs) to fetch, analyze, and present product information.

 ## 🌟 Features
 - 🔍 **Product Information Retrieval**: Fetches product details from multiple e-commerce platforms.